Elementary Education at South Carolina

 In addition to the core curriculum that you will likely complete during your first two years, your elementary education coursework will also include reading assessment and literacy instruction, nature and management of elementary classrooms and classes specific to teaching math, science, social studies and an integrated curriculum.

-The following courses fulfill the education core for a Bachelor of Arts with a major in Elementary Education:
+The following courses are offered through our College of Education and fulfill the education core for a major in elementary education:

 - Classroom Inquiry with Technology